omsrivastava512/LearnJS/1 - fundamentals/notes/errors.md

 -----

+## Advanced Error Handling Strategies

 ### **The `finally` Block: Cleanup**

 Code inside a `finally` block is **guaranteed to execute** after the `try` and `catch` blocks, regardless of whether an error was thrown or not.

 Its purpose isn't to handle the error, but to perform cleanup.
 This prevents your application from being left in an inconsistent state.

-* **Common Use Cases:**
+- **Common Use Cases:**
-  * Stopping a loading spinner.
+  - Stopping a loading spinner.
-  * Closing a file or database connection.
+  - Closing a file or database connection.
-  * Releasing a resource.
+  - Releasing a resource.
-  * Closing an event listener or steam reader
+  - Closing an event listener or steam reader

 **For example:** A UI loading state.